GeorgeKalandadze/football-fantasy-league/README.md

 ### Features

+- **Authentication**: User Authentications system.
+  - **API Token Authentication**: Securing API endpoints with Laravel Sanctum.
-- **Authentication**: Managed with Laravel Breeze.
+  - **Manage Auth Functionality**: Managed with Laravel Breeze.
-- **Fantasy Team Management**: Users can create and manage their own fantasy teams.
 - **Roles and Permissions**: Admin and Moderator roles with specific permissions using Spatie Permissions.
   - **Admin**: Can create, update, and delete teams, players, and divisions, also delete fantasy team.
   - **Moderator**: Can edit teams, players, and divisions.
+- **Fantasy Team Management**: Users can create and manage their own fantasy teams.
 - **Automated Fixtures and Games**: Randomized fixtures and games for league play.

 - **Task Scheduling**: To randomize games results every week.